Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Toyota Car Museum| ©JapanTravel

-They will also be able to see various settings, models and will have access to a library with the history of each model and of the company in general.
+Also, they will see several settings, models and will have access to a library with the history of each model and the company in general.
 In addition, this museum offers the opportunity to pilot a simulator.
 Thus, children will live a unique experience.

 After this adventure, you can do other activities with the children.
 For example, visit the Tokyo National Museum or participate in a Ninja experience, among others.